Become a Care Angel

 If you enjoy helping people and want to make a difference to their lives, this job could be just what you are looking for.

-You will be working with clients in their own homes, in sheltered housing, at day centres or in places like nursing homes.
+You will be working with service users in their own homes, in sheltered housing or in places like nursing homes.
 Your exact duties may vary depending on where you work, but could include:

 - getting to know clients, their interests and their needs